 The theme this year is kindness.
 Never has there seemed a more appropriate theme.
 We’ve all seen such amazing acts of kindness during this very difficult and challenging time:- NHS and social care frontline workers, council workers and local people going above and beyond to show kindness, compassion and support.
 The value of kindness is unquantifiable; it can feel really rewarding to put ourselves out a little to help someone else, and receiving kindness from others is special.
 In the current circumstances particularly, we should also make sure we are being kind to ourselves.

 There is much to challenge and test us at the moment, so it’s vital we look after our mental as well as our physical health.
-I encourage everyone to do one kind thing for yourself every day this week (and keep it going if you can!).
 This can be anything from having a nice relaxing bath, listening to favourite music for half an hour, going for a walk and being in nature, writing in a journal, reading, cooking a nice meal.
 Another challenge alongside the theme of kindness is to do 30 minutes of movement each day – this could be tidying up your flat or joining the Zacchaeus Pilates zoom session!
 Or, if you are able to go out, taking a safe walk and enjoying the sun.

 The most important thing is to look after ourselves, body and mind, so we can help others too as best we can.
 I hope you get to give and receive kindness this week.

 14th May News From The Zacchaeus Project

 The small steps towards easing the lockdown that the government announced earlier this week will have come as welcome news to people.
 It’s encouraging that the protective measures being taken to keep ourselves and others safe have meant that these first steps can now be taken.
 Here at The Zacchaeus Project the centre remains closed in line with the government guidelines, but we are continuing to support our members remotely and are still available for advice and guidance, or for a chat.